INTERVIEW WITH NATE SIPE FROM PERT NEAR SANDSTONE

 NATE: Most of them are like a 10, but one is definitely a 2.
 Also kidding, they are like my brothers and we’d take a punch for each other.

-As the fiddler in the band, I really love the “Out on A Spree” album, being nearly all old time fiddle tunes.
-Also the album we’ve spent the least amount of time on recording, because they were learned on the road and rehearsed every night on stage during our busiest touring years.
+As the fiddler in the band, I really love the “Out on A Spree” album, being nearly all old-time fiddle tunes.
+Also the album we’ve spent the least amount of time on the recording because they were learned on the road and rehearsed every night on stage during our busiest touring years.

 “Paradise Hop” and “Discovery of Honey” are closely placed after that as my favorite recording projects.